ionos-spectre/spectre-core/README.md

 by the `it` keyword and one or more *assertions* or *expectations* described by `assert` or `expect`.
 A *subject* can contain one or more *contexts* and/or *specs*.

-See example/specs/ghostbuster.spec.rb for an example and more detailed descriptions on how specs are structured.
+See [spec example](example/specs/ghostbuster.spec.rb) for an example and more detailed descriptions on how specs are structured.